 Hilltown Families Editor & Writers

 Sienna is the Founder and Director of Hilltown Families and lives in the Hilltowns with her family, chickens, gardens and cat.
 She is the Hilltown Families chief editor, writer, & photographer, serves on the Chesterfield Cultural Council, and is a board member of the Hilltown Community Development Corporation.
 She is a life-long activist, published poet, accomplished photographer, and the producer/co-host of the Hilltown Family Variety Show (WXOJ 103.3 FM Northamtpon) with her daughter.
 [LinkedIn] firstname.lastname@example.org

 Robin Morgan Huntley, MEd., Community-Based Education Correspondent

 A native to Maine, Robin joined Hilltown Families in early 2011.
-She is currently studying education as a graduate student at Antioch University.
+She is a graduate of Antioch University with a masters in education.
 Her interests within the field of education include policy and all types of nontraditional education.
-For her senior project at Hampshire College, Robin researched the importance of connecting public schools with their surrounding communities, especially in rural areas.
+For her undergraduate project at Hampshire College, Robin researched the importance of connecting public schools with their surrounding communities, especially in rural areas.
 Robin lives and teaches 5th grade in the Hilltowns of Western MA.